 Teaching with Cornell University Librarians

-For the Fall 2020 semester, instruction support provided by Cornell librarians will be handled primarily via synchronous guest lectures with Zoom or through packaged asynchronous content, such as pre-made tutorials and videos.
+Instruction support provided by Cornell librarians will be handled primarily via synchronous guest lectures with Zoom, or through packaged asynchronous content, such as pre-made tutorials and videos.
 Use our form to set up an instruction session or simply to learn more about all that we can offer in support of your class.

 Contact your Subject Liaison